 Founded in 1914, the national dental honor society encourages and develops a spirit of emulation among students in dentistry and recognizes those who shall distinguish themselves in a high grade of scholarship.

 Those honored at the banquet were elected by a minimum two-thirds vote of the OKU faculty membership.
 Those eligible must be in the top 25 percent of their class.
 The graduating dental students will be recognized at Commencement by wearing an OKU stole.
-(Enlage Photo)
+(Enlarge Photo)

 Medical Center staff receive service recognition